 Somatic Therapy

 Soma is a Greek word that means “ the body living in it’s wholeness.”
 Somatic therapy is a powerful approach to healing that taps into the deep connection between body and mind.
-It focuses on the idea that our bodies hold onto stress, trauma, and emotional pain, often in ways we are not consciously aware of.
+It focuses on the reality that our bodies hold onto stress, trauma, and emotional pain, often in ways we are not consciously aware of.
 By using techniques that bring awareness to physical sensations—like breath-work, gentle movement, or touch—somatic therapy helps release these trapped energies, allowing you to heal not just mentally but physically and emotionally as well.

 Imagine your body as a landscape where each experience, good or bad, leaves a mark.
 Somatic therapy is like a compassionate guide helping you revisit those places, not to relive the pain, but to release it.
 The purpose is to help you reconnect with your body, feel more grounded, and free yourself from patterns that no longer serve you.
 It empowers you to reclaim your inner strength, leading to a more vibrant, authentic life where you feel in harmony with yourself.